camlischke1/attack-evals-wizardspider/Emulation_Plan/Scenario_1/Infrastructure.md

 ## Emulation Team Infrastructure

-1. **Linux Attack Platform**: tested and executed on Kali Linux 2019.1
+1. **Linux Attack Platform**: tested and executed on Ubuntu 22.04.
+However, you can use the [Offline Installation Script](../../Resources/setup/install_offline_dependencies.sh) on any internet-connected Linux machine and transfer these tools to another airgapped machine of the same OS version and distribution.
     - [PAExec](https://github.com/poweradminllc/PAExec)
     - [pyyaml](https://github.com/yaml/pyyaml)
     - [Rubeus](https://github.com/GhostPack/Rubeus)